anlsh/nbs-dedup/README.md

    The current implementation works for databases which are rarely modified, but the faster version will need to be implemented for realistic databases.

+2. [High Priority | Medium Difficult] As discussed in our last meeting, our API composes attributes from different tables incorrectly.
+This behavior is controlled through the `getSQLQueryForEntries` function in `SQLQueryUtils.java`.
+The column aliasing logic, which comprises the first half of the method, should be fine: but the second half, which controls how tables are joined together, should be updated to implement the correct kind of table join.

-2. [High Priority | Low Difficulty] Not all of the requested match fields are implemented in `MatchFieldEnum.java` right now.
+3. [Medium Priority | Low Difficulty] Not all of the requested match fields are implemented in `MatchFieldEnum.java` right now.
 This means that the codebase isn't set up to deduplicate based on email, among other things.
 Fortunately, this is only a matter of writing some easy boilerplate code in `MatchFieldEnum.java`: the API is intended to be extended in this way.
 The already-implemented Match Fields should provide ample example of how to do so.

 # Authors